Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Related Work

 Deep language models based on transformers~\cite{vaswani2017attention}, such as BERT~\cite{devlin2018bert}, T5~\cite{raffel2019exploring}, and RoBERTa~\cite{liu2019roberta}, has surpassed the existing state-of-the-art effectiveness in different search tasks.
 BERT, in specific, has shown to improve over previous state-of-the-art for ad hoc retrieval~\cite{nogueira2019passage}.
-Recent research has also considered integrating PRF with deep language models. \citet{yu2021pgt} presented a framework that integrates PRF with a Graph-based Transformer (PGT).
-It represents each feedback passage as a node and the PRF signals are captured by using sparse attention between graph nodes.
-While this approach handles the input-size limit of deep language models, it achieves marginal improvements in comparison to the BERT reranker approach across most of the evaluation metrics, at the cost of efficiency.
-Specifically, compared to our results, PGT achieves a lower nDCG@10 than our simplest text-based PRF reranking approach; it also achieves lower effectiveness in reranking and similar effectiveness in retrieval compared to our vector-based PRF with ANCE, but at a much higher computational cost.
+Recent research has also considered integrating PRF with deep language models. \citet{padaki2020rethinking} integrated RM3 with BERT.
+The results, however, showed that the selection of highly weighted terms from the feedback passages via RM3 to expand the original query could significantly hurt the ranking quality of a fine-tuned BERT reranker. \citet{yu2021pgt} presented a framework that integrates PRF into a Graph-based Transformer (PGT).
+It represents each feedback passage as a node, and the PRF signals are captured using sparse attention between graph nodes.
+While this approach handles the input-size limit of deep language models, it achieves marginal improvements compared to the BERT reranker approach across most evaluation metrics at the cost of efficiency.
+Specifically, compared to our results, PGT achieves a lower nDCG@10 than our simplest text-based PRF reranking approach; it also achieves lower effectiveness in reranking and similar effectiveness in retrieval than our vector-based PRF with ANCE, but at a much higher computational cost.